-- Normally, students must receive graded feedback worth at least 15% of the final grade for 3.00 credit-hour courses prior to the withdrawal date from a course without academic penalty, with the following exceptions: 1.50 credit-hour courses, courses on a compressed schedule, practicum courses and courses where the course work typically consist of a single piece of work.
+- Students should receive graded feedback worth at least 15% of the final grade for 3.00 credit courses prior to the withdrawal date from a course without academic penalty.
+(This policy does not apply to 1.50 credit courses, courses on a compressed schedule, practicum courses, or courses where the coursework typically consists of a single deliverable.)

-- Sections of required core courses are normally expected to have a mean grade of between 4.70 and 6.10 grade points for core courses in a Masters program, and between 5.20 and 6.20 grade points for Masters-level electives.
-For Undergraduate courses, the average course grade awarded within a section should be between 5.50 and 7.00.
-Grade distributions that do not meet the guidelines must be reviewed by the Area Coordinator or appropriate Program/Specialization Director.
-The Course Director and the approver should be prepared to explain the basis for the grade distributions that do not meet the guidelines.
+- Sections of required core courses are normally expected to have a mean grade of between 4.70 and 6.10 grade points for Masters-level core courses, and between 5.20 and 6.20 grade points for Masters-level electives.
+For undergraduate courses, the average course grade awarded within a section should be between 5.50 and 7.00.
+Grade distributions that do not meet this policy must be reviewed by the Area Coordinator or appropriate Program/Specialization Director.
+The Course Director and the approver should be prepared to explain the basis for the grade distributions that do not meet this policy.

-The Masters-level grading scale contains no “D” grades.
+The masters-level grading system uses the following 9-point system, which contains no “D” grades.
 Students must maintain a GPA of 4.2 throughout the program and have at least a 4.4 to graduate.
-The Dean’s List requirement is 7.0 or better.
-The Masters-level grading system* uses the following 9-point system:
+The Dean’s List requirement is 6.95 or higher.

 |Grade||Grade Point / Index Value||Percentage Points (Guideline)||Description|